manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 {pagebreak}

-## CSS organization and naming
+## CSS best practices and patterns

-For folders and organization we will extend the [The 7-1 pattern][24] by Hugo Giraudel, which includes 7 folders for partials and 1 main file for imports.
+For CSS folders and organization, we will extend the [The 7-1 pattern][24] by Hugo Giraudel, which includes 7 folders for partials and 1 main file for imports.
 Hugo has also made available a [GitHub repo][25] with boilerplate referencing the 7-1 pattern.
 Although the pattern describes Sass organization, it very well applies to CSS with PostCSS.

 Some guidance on styles organization suggests keeping css and component jsx together.
 We see several benefits of keeping styles separate and not alongside components.